pkhamchuai/pdf-page-swap/README.md

 Both tools generate an `output` folder automatically if it does not exist.
 Processed files are saved here with descriptive suffixes:
 - `_swapped_adjusted` for the first tool.
 - `_adjusted` for the second tool.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This documentation should make your repository clear and easy to use.
-Let me know if you need more details or additional sections!